Instructions to Authors

 • Tables with more than 10 columns and 25 rows are not acceptable.

 • Place explanatory matter in footnotes, not in the heading.

 • Explain in footnotes all non-standard abbreviations that are used in each table.

 • Obtain permission for all fully borrowed, adapted, and modified tables and provide a credit line in the footnote.

 • For footnotes use the following symbols, in this sequence: *, †, ‡, §, ¦, *,*, ††, ‡‡

-•the authors should not submit figures of samples, commonly used testing machines, materials (like bonding agents, composites).
-Only two images to be submitted.
+Do not insert the figures in the main text.
+Please upload it separate in the website.
+The authors need not submit figures of samples, commonly used testing machines, materials (like bonding agents, composites).
 More than two images, figures should be converted into composite image in JPEG format.

 Figures should be numbered consecutively according to the order in which they have been first cited in the text.